 inappropriate installation of basketball rings combined with the act of slam dunking

-installation of basketball rings over home garage doors, where brick structures can be thin and weak.
+installation of basketball rings and backboards onto brick walls around the home, such as over garage doors, where brick structures can be thin and weak.

 The practice of slam dunking places the full weight of the basketball player onto the ring.
 Serious injuries can occur where walls or posts cannot cope with the stress of slam dunks.
 These structures can collapse, exposing the player to falling bricks, posts, ring or backboard.
 For many, the potential hazard of a collapsing wall is not apparent, particularly when the ring is attached to a seemingly solid brick wall.

 in relation to goods - supply (including re-supply) by way of sale, exchange, lease, hire or hire-purchase, and